Create a Docker Swarm Cluster on DigitalOcean

 # chmod 0600 /var/swarm/traefik/.htpasswd

-Create the Traefik configuration file (traefik.toml):
+Create the Traefik configuration file (traefik.toml

 # vim /var/swarm/traefik/traefik.toml

-It should look like the configuration below.
-Copy and paste it, replacing example.com with your domain and [email protected] with your email address (email address will be used to generate your Let’s Encrypt certificates using the ACME protocol).
+with your email address (email address will be used to generate your Let’s Encrypt certificates using the

 logLevel = "DEBUG"